 Why is the NCUA important?

 When credit unions close or are put into conservatorship because of serious financial problems, they may not actually have enough money on hand to return the cash each member had deposited with the credit union.
-If not for the NCUA, some credit union members might never again see the money from their savings or checking account.
+If not for the NCUA, some credit union members might never again see the money from their savings accounts or checking accounts.

 But because of the NCUA, no members of a federally insured credit union have lost their money when a credit union has gone under.
 When that happens, members typically get their funds — from qualified accounts and up to the insured limit — back within just five days.